Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/using-terrad.md

 ### Taxes

-Taxes in Daodiseo must be included in the fee amount.
+Taxes in ODISEO must be included in the fee amount.
 Users can make transactions with existing methods without the `--fees` flag but with gas prices flag.
 This will automatically calculate the tax and return fees in addition to the existing gas fees.

 ### Automatic Fee Estimation